finlaycampbell/BMC_outbreaker2/Readme.md

-# outbreaker2: a customisable tool for outbreak reconstruction
+# outbreaker2: a modular platform for outbreak reconstruction

 This repository provides the methodology and data accompanying the manuscript 'outbreaker2: a customisable tool for outbreak reconstruction' submitted to BMC